 Here is the remains of the original canal at the top of one of the locks...
 The original canal was built along side the Mohawk River because the boats had to be towed along by mules on the sides of the canal.
 As the boats became bigger and self propelled, the canal was enlarged and parts moved to the River.

-There were many, many, many bridges along the way, and a lot of
+There were many, many, many

 trains.